 What about you?
 Do you have a favorite seat among the options in American’s fleet?

 Thanks again to the folks at the American Fleet Site.
-The data the provide there helped a lot with this post.
+The data provided there helped a lot with this post.